Picture provided by student Hannah Frank

 1. Finding and Purchasing Tickets back to top

 Note that while the Russian train system used to have student rates, it no longer offers them, so these prices will be the same for all adults.
 Please note as well that all prices are one way.
 Train tickets are only available one-way (you must purchase two tickets separately).
-Train tickets may only be purchased 45 days in advance of departure.
+Train tickets may only be purchased 45n (sometimes 60) days in advance of departure.
 It’s better to buy tickets as early as possible because they may be more expensive closer to the day of your trip.

-Tutu.ru offers probably the most user-friendly interface for searching timetables and making purchases, but is only available in Russian.
+Tutu.ru offers probably the most user-friendly interface for searching timetables and making purchases.

 Students on SRAS programs can also contact SRAS about purchasing tickets through us.
 We've listed some sample ticket prices in the table to the right - including air tickets for comparison.
 Note that summer is a high-season for travel, so this can be considered a high estimate of what you might pay.
 Winter tickets often cost about 70% of these prices.

 2. Entering/Exiting Russia by Train back to top

 You will face a long process at the border where 3-4 different officials will go through each cabin checking passports, luggage, looking around for contraband, illegal immigrants, etc.

 The border guard will take your passport (where the visa is glued in) and your migration card.
 Usually they leave for a time, then return with both documents stamped and return them to you.
 SRAS requires that you read our ESSENTIAL Visa Information before departing for our programs so that you understand your legal obligations.